jskherman/website-tabi/content/pages/past.md

 + `2021-06-21`: Learned the ins and outs of being a Vice President for Internal Affairs in my university's student organization for the Chemical Engineering department: [Philippine Institute of Chemical Engineering - Junior Chapter V (PIChE-JCV)](https://www.facebook.com/PIChEJCV/).

-+ `2021-06-26`: Developed this website and the [other site](https://notes.jskherman.com) for my notes.
++ `2021-06-26`: Developed this website and the another site for my notes.
 I have learned a lot about the [Zettelkasten method](https://zettelkasten.de/) and the world of [static site generators](https://jamstack.org/generators/) on the side, little by little, throughout last year.
-[A secret?](https://jsk-umami--analytics.herokuapp.com/)